DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../../images/eurd-win-underlay-report-add-group-header.png)

 1. Click the added band's smart tag and set the **Print Across Bands** property.
-This makes the band content start at the top of the _GroupHeader1_ and end at the bottom of the _GroupFooter1_ band.
+This makes the band content start on the background of the group's other bands.

 	![](../../../../images/eurd-win-underlay-report-printundernextband.png)